Panglao, Bohol: Precolonial era

-Panglao flourished during the rule of the polity of Bo-ol, but raids by Moluccans and conquest by Ternate resulted in periods of depopulation when its population fled mostly to Panay and Mindanao, including Dapitan.
+Panglao flourished during the rule of the Kedatuan of Bo-ol, but raids by Moluccans and conquest by Ternate Sultanate resulted in periods of depopulation when its population fled mostly to Panay and Mindanao, including Dapitan at Mindanao.

 Well before the Spanish colonization, the area was already long visited by Chinese and other Asian traders, as evinced by archaeological finds of Tang, Song, and Ming dynasty porcelain and trade wares.

 Spanish colonial era

 During the Spanish rule, a Jesuit mission post was established, that in 1782 was formed into a parish, known as La Iglesia de San Agustin de Panglawod.
 In 1803, the town was officially made into a municipality.

 The Panglao watchtower was built in 1851.
 The 5-storey octagonal tower is the tallest of its kind in the Philippines but suffers from neglect.